The Perfect Date

 The Perfect Date is a 2019 American teen romantic comedy film, directed by Chris Nelson from a screenplay by Steve Bloom and Randall Green.
 It is based on the novel The Stand-In by Steve Bloom, published by Carolrohda Lab in October 2017.
 The film stars Noah Centineo, Laura Marano, Camila Mendes, Odiseas Georgiadis and Matt Walsh.

-It was released on April 12, 2019, by Netflix.
+The film was released on April 12, 2019, by Netflix.

 Plot

-Brooks Rattigan is a high school senior, with dreams of getting into Yale, while his father, Charlie wants him to go to the University of Connecticut, which offered Brooks a full scholarship.
+Brooks Rattigan is a teenage boy with dreams of getting into Yale, while his father, Charlie wants him to go to the University of Connecticut, which has offered him a full scholarship.
 He works at a sub shop with his best friend, programmer Murph, but financing his college dreams proves troubling.

 Brooks seizes the opportunity to make some extra money by posing as the boyfriend of his classmate's wealthy cousin Celia Lieberman of Greenwich.
 He finds he has a knack for dating with his adaptable personality.
-He meets beautiful but snobby Shelby and makes it his goal to win her over.
-Celia lies to Shelby and tells her Brooks is from Darien rather than working class Bridgeport.
+Brooks meets beautiful but snobby Shelby and makes it his goal to win her over.
+He lies to her, telling her he is from affluent Darien rather than working class Bridgeport.

-He and Murph launch an app, selling himself as the plus-one for all occasions.
+Murph creates and launches an app for Brooks, selling him as the plus-one for all occasions.
 After finding out that Celia has a crush on Franklin Volley, they set up a plan to fake break-up, in which each of them gets to be with Shelby and Franklin respectively.
-As business booms for Brooks, Murph feels neglected and cuts Brooks off.
-Celia sets up an interview for Brooks at Yale, and is upset when she finds out that he researched the Dean previously and lied to him in order to be liked.
-Brooks justifies it, saying that it is no different from what he has been doing with his app.
+As business booms for Brooks, Murph feels neglected and cuts him off.
+Celia sets up an interview for Brooks at Yale, and is upset when she discovers he researched the Dean previously so lied to him in order to be liked.
+He justifies himself, saying that it is no different from what he has been doing with his app.

 Celia realizes that Franklin is not the person for her, however does not tell Brooks.
 When they conduct their fake break up, she is hurt by his words, and slaps him.
-Brooks is under the impression that it is all an act.
+Brooks is under the impression that it is all part of the act.
 Following the "break-up", Shelby kisses Brooks and asks him to accompany her to her school formal.
-The two find it difficult to relate to one another and struggle to hold a conversation.
+They find it difficult to relate to one another and struggle to hold a conversation.

 At the formal, Brooks sees Leah, a girl who had used his app to "practice dating."
-She reveals all about Brooks' app to Shelby, who is offended and disgusted by the theme of Brooks' app.
-He reveals to Shelby that he is not from the wealthy town that she believes he is from, and that he needs the money to go to Yale.
+She thanks him for helping her through his app in front of Shelby, who is offended and disgusted by the app's theme.
+Brooks reveals to Shelby that he is not from the wealthy town that she believes he is from, and that he needs the money to go to Yale.
 She calls him a liar and leaves.